igemsoftware/SJTU-Software_2014/README.md

 * For Linux users, download the file "/Executable/EasyBBK-Linux.tar.gz"， extract into any directory.
 Then open a terminal, cd to the root directory of the decompressed file folder, and execute "bash EasyBBK".

-* For Mac OS users, download the file "/Executable/EasyBBK-MacOS.tar.gz", extract into any directory, the rest will be the same as that under linux.
+* For Mac OS users, download the file "/Executable/EasyBBK-MacOS.zip", extract into any directory.
+Then open a command line window, cd to the root directory of the decompressed file folder, and execute "bash EasyBBK".

 ##Further Development
 Having new ideas?
 We also provide the source code and the document of the project.
 For further development, these might help: